Institute Board of Directors and Management

 Appointed 12 June 2009, Ms Tina McMeckan brings to the Institute substantial energy market experience.
 She is a non-executive Director of Ausnet Services Ltd. and has previously served on the boards of a number of energy-related corporations, including Alinta Ltd, United Energy Ltd and Snowy Hydro Trading Pty Ltd. Further she has substantial experience as a company Director in commercialisation of technology.

-Ms McMeckan has a Masters of Business Administration from the University of Melbourne and is a graduate in Science and Liberal Arts.
+Ms McMeckan has a Master of Business Administration from the University of Melbourne and is a graduate in Science and Liberal Arts.
 She is Fellow of the Australian Institute of Company Directors.

 Chief Executive Officer